 New to Local Law 97?
 Join us on October 19, and learn all the basics of NYC’s groundbreaking buildings emissions law!
-This presentation will feature Urban Green CEO John Mandyck, Associate Director of Policy Chris Halfnight, and Associate Manager of Policy Danielle Manley.
-We’ll cover the fundamentals of the law and what it means for the retrofit market, followed by a 30-minute audience Q&A.
+Urban Green CEO John Mandyck and Policy Director Chris Halfnight will cover the fundamentals of the law and what it means for the retrofit market, including the potential impact of expanded renewables coming to NYC.
+The presentation will be followed by a 30-minute audience Q&A.

 This webinar is complimentary to Sponsor Members, Organizational Members, Leadership Level Members, and Members of the Trust for Urban Green.
 Learn more about membership.

 Core-level members and non-members can sign up by making a $250 contribution to Urban Green Council.

 * Government and nonprofit professionals can request free admission by emailing Theresa Wetzler at firstname.lastname@example.org.

 John Mandyck joined Urban Green Council in 2018 as its first-ever CEO.
 He capped a 25-year career as Chief Sustainability Officer for United Technologies Corporation, a Fortune 45 global leader in the building, aerospace and food refrigeration industries.
 He also serves as a Visiting Scientist at the Harvard University T.H.
 Chan School of Public Health and an Adjunct Professor at the University of Connecticut School of Business.
 John is the founding chair of the Corporate Advisory Board for the World Green Building Council, a former board chair of Urban Green, and co-author of the book Food Foolish.

 Director of Policy, Urban Green Council